Plainfield North High School: Athletics

 Plainfield North competes in the Southwest Prairie Conference and Illinois High School Association, and its mascot is the Tiger.
 Girls Volleyball, Boys Track, as well as the girls' track team, won conference in their first year with seniors.
 The girls' team was also undefeated.

 In the 2007-2008 season, girls' bowling won both conference and sectional titles and advanced to the state competition where they placed 13th.

 The Plainfield North girls volleyball team made Plainfield North history by being the first team to win a Sectional championship at Plainfield North in the 2014-2015 season.
 They have won 3 Regional championships and 3 conference championship titles in a row also.

 In October 2010, then PNHS running back Kapri Bibbs broke the 24-year-old state record for most rushing yards in one game during a game against Oswego High School, achieving 520 yards along with seven touchdowns.

-In 2010, the PNHS marching band finished at 8th place in the state competition, marking the highest finish for any District 202 marching band since 1998.
-In 2013, the marching band placed 3rd in state.
-As a result, the school attracted considerable attention from the band community and made history for the Plainfield high schools.
+In 2010, the PNHS marching band finished at 8th place at the Illinois State University competition, marking the highest finish for any District 202 marching band since 1998.
+In 2013, the marching band placed 3rd at ISU, attracting considerable attention from the band community and made history for the Plainfield high schools.
+The marching band has seen continued success, winning local competitions and competing in BOA regionals.
+Most recently the marching tigers placed 10th in finals at ISMBC in 2022.
 In 2016, the football team finished second in Class 7A, falling to East St. Louis in the title game.
 In 2018, the baseball team won the 4A state championship.